Nuno-Jesus/Make-A-Make/README.md

 	...
 endif
 </pre>
-Both <code>ARG1</code> and <code>ARG2</code> are expanded to its values.
-If any of the inner values are different, the directive evaluates to true or false otherwise.
+Both <code>ARG1</code> and <code>ARG2</code> are expanded.
+If any of the strings is different, the directive evaluates to true - false otherwise.

 For example: